 Contribution of contingency theory

 Contingency theory has become the dominant logic in management control research.
-It presents management control as being highly adaptable to different types of organisation (Pariente, 1999).
+It presents management control as being highly adaptable to different types of organisations (Pariente, 1999).
 According to contingency theory, there is an interaction between management control tools and certain contingency factors, such as size, strategy, structure and technology.
 In order to build an effective management control system, it is first necessary to understand the organisational, strategic and environmental specifics of each company.
 Contingency theory can be viewed from two angles: structural and behavioural contingency.

 The structural contingency school is an offshoot of the neoclassical school.
 It demonstrates that there is no universal organisational model and that organisations adapt to their environment.
 The theory of structural contingency was developed by Lawrence and Lorsch (1967 & 2000), who built upon the work of Woodward (1958).
 The objective of the theory is to analyse how companies adapt to internal and external environmental constraints in order to achieve efficiency.
 It challenges the concept of the 'One Best Way' derived from traditional management theories (Sponem, 2006).
 According to the theory, there is a relationship between organisational structure, distinctive characteristics and operating context (Ngongang, 2007).